nbarnabee/fun_with_mongoDB/README.md

 # fun_with_mongoDB
-A series of sites built upon the test database provided by MongoDB
+A repo for projects that I've built using the MongoDB sample database